An illustration showing the change from amino acids to peptides to proteins.

 The question "are peptides a steroid?" crops up repeatedly in gyms and online forums, often causing unnecessary worry for people who consider peptide therapy as a legitimate medical option.
 The confusion arises because both substances can improve performance and aid recovery, but they act through completely different molecular routes, are regulated under separate schedules, and have distinct safety records.

-The following comparison breaks down the molecular structures, biological actions, safety considerations and legal status of peptide therapy versus anabolic steroid use, helping health-focused professionals separate fact from myth.
+The following comparison breaks down the molecular structures, biological actions, safety considerations and legal status of peptide therapy versus anabolic steroid use.

 Peptides are short strings of amino acids linked by peptide bonds, typically ranging from two to about fifty residues.
 These molecules occur naturally in the body and serve as the building blocks of proteins.
 Therapeutic peptides are designed to mimic or boost existing biological signals, not to replace them.